-- 5. The obligations of certain government-sponsored corporations whose obligations are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System. - 6.
+- 3. Federal Land Bank bonds. - 4.
+Federal National Mortgage Association notes, debentures and guaranteed certificates of participation. - 5.
+The obligations of certain government-sponsored corporations whose obligations are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System. - 6.
 Shares of mutual funds with portfolios consisting of only U.S. government bonds or U.S. government guaranteed bonds issued by federal agencies with average maturities less than four years.

-All excess funds are held as cash and cash equivalents.
+However, as of June 30, 2014 and 2013, all excess funds are held as cash and cash equivalents.